Piecewise Cubic Hermite Interpolating Polynomial (PCHIP)

 xq— Query points

-Query points, specified as a vector.
-The points specified in
+Query points, specified as a scalar, vector, matrix, or array.
+The points

 p— Interpolated values at query points

-Interpolated values at query points, returned as a vector, matrix,
+Interpolated values at query points, returned as a scalar, vector, matrix,

 or array.
 The size of